-Princeton’s dual missions of education and research are exemplified in the creative endeavors described in these pages, endeavors that enable the advancement of knowledge and the opportunity to fulfill Princeton’s informal motto, In the nation’s service and the service of humanity.
+Princeton University’s missions of research, education and service are exemplified in the creative endeavors described in the pages of our annual magazine, Discovery: Research at Princeton.
+Published annually, the magazine highlights the University’s research advances, initiatives, and people across the disciplines in ways that fulfill Princeton’s informal motto, In the nation’s service and the service of humanity.

 Discovery: Research at Princeton is published by the Office of the Dean for Research in collaboration with the Office of Communications.

 Catherine Zandonella, Office of the Dean for Research